elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 # V 1.50
 ## Overview
 This release offers upward volume autoscaling, new customer database parameters, improved monitoring in terms of mail notifications and more metrics.
-It is now possible to create TLS-based sessions.
+It is now possible to create (m)TLS-based sessions where the client can prefetch server certificates.
 The backup management has been improved disalloving concurrent backup race conditions.

 ## Changes
 * Auto-scale volumes, enabled by default.
 * Send email notifications to end user.
-* TLS v1 Mysql/MariaDB, Postgres and Redis.
+* (m)TLS for Mysql/MariaDB, Postgres and Redis.
 * Do all DNS queries through ExternalDNS.
 * The Terraform provider has been substantially improved.
+* Postgres 16.

 ## Important fixes
 * Fixed a problem where multiple concurrent backups were executed.